 Adding racetams like Oxiracetam, Aniracetam, or even Piracetam might seem counterproductive since Noopept was designed to mimic the effects of Piracetam, right?

+Noopept is known to have a very short half-life.
 For example, during clinical studies, it was shown that half of Noopept was eliminated from rodents in about 15 minutes.

 In humans, Noopept half-life is around 30-60 minutes.

 This means that in about an hour after you take it, Noopept should start providing the effects or show some improvements.